berkeley-cdss/course-site-quarto-lite/README.md

    b.
 In `index.qmd`, change "999" to the actual course number in the `title`.
 Also change the term in the `subtitle`.

    c.
 In `syllabus.qmd`, change "999" to the actual course number in the table of contents and headings.
+Also set the course description in the title based on that in the course overview repository.

    Then commit and push changes.
 This will trigger a GitHub Actions workflow that will render and publish the site.